What Is a Take It or Leave It Contract?

 Some believe that any unfair clauses in take it or leave it contracts shouldn't be enforced by the court.
 Creators of adhesion contracts can sometimes avoid any liability for unfair clauses because of the nature of the contract.

 If you need help with a take it or leave it contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.